“Just living is not enough, one must have sunshine, freedom, and a little flower.” – Hans Christian Andersen

 Here are 16 activities kids can do on a nature walk…

 - Go on a scavenger hunt!
-Use our free download of the Nature Scavenger Hunt Grid, and go exploring.
+Use our Nature Scavenger Hunt Grid, and go exploring.
 Children search for different items, taking a photo of the things they have found along the way.
 Once they have found everything – use the photos to create a photo book.